4SAnalyticsnModelling/Jitterplot/README.md

 # Functions
 ```
 jitterplot(x, y, width_jit; kwargs)

 # width_jit (fraction between 0 and 1) determines the spread of scatter points
 # kwargs are the keyword arguments same as Makie.jl scatter function

 jitterplot!(x, y, width_jit; kwargs)

 # for paired (dodged) jitter plots kwargs arguments must include 'dodge_group'
 (a vector or an array of integers or floating point numbers)
-# 'dodge_color' keywords provide a list of user defined colors for each each of the jitters
+# 'dodge_color' keyword provides a list of user defined colors for each each of the jitters
 in a pair
-# when 'dodge_color' is provided the 'color' keyword argument must be avoided to avoid conflict
+# when 'dodge_color' is provided the 'color' keyword argument must not be included to avoid conflict
-# the argument 'gap_jit' (fraction between 0 and 1) affects the gap between paired jitters
+# the argument 'gap_jit' (fraction between 0 and 1; default value is 1.0 if not provided) controls the gap between paired jitters

 ```
 # Examples